-3. Three open-book online Canvas quizzes during the semester
+3. Three proctored closed-book midterm quizzes at HKUST

-There will be THREE short open-book quizzes during the semester which will be administered on Canvas on the dates specified below.
-They will be open book but under strict timed conditions and are to be taken without consulting other students.
-I will drop the lowest score of these quizzes, which allows you to miss one quiz, if you have to, without it affecting your final grade.
+There will be THREE short non-cummulative closed-book midterm quizzes during the semester which will be proctored face-to-face at HKUST (Covid restrictions permitting).
+I will drop the lowest score of these quizzes, which allows you to miss one midterm quiz, if you have to, without it affecting your final grade.
 This is a large class and it is impossible to schedule make-up quizzes for individual students.

-Since the course has no designated meeting times, I have had to schedule the quizzes outside of regular class hours on Saturday mornings so they do not clash with your other classes.
+Since the course has no designated meeting times, I have had to schedule the quizzes outside of regular class hours on Saturda mornings at 11:30-12: 30 so they do not clash with your other classes.

-4. Proctored closed-book face-to-face Final Examination at HKUST
+4. Cummulative face-to-face Final Examination at HKUST